SUSE-Cloud/socok8s/doc/source/deployment/configure.rst

 OpenStack control plane includes Keystone, Glance, Cinder, Nova, Neutron, Horizon, Heat, MariaDB, and RabbitMQ.

+The group `airship-openstack-l3-agent-workers` specifies the list of CaaS Platform worker nodes where OpenStack Neutron L3 agent runs.
+This nodes have a public cidr so that tenant floating IPs can route properly.

 The group `airship-openstack-compute-workers` defines the CaaS Platform worker nodes used as OpenStack Compute Nodes.
 Nova Compute, Libvirt, Open vSwitch (OVS) are deployed to these nodes.